-The delegation of Ukraine warmly welcomes H.E.
-Ambassador Lamberto Zannier, OSCE High Commissioner on National Minorities, back to the Permanent Council and thanks him for the presented report.
+The delegation of Ukraine joins others in welcoming OSCE High Commissioner on National Minorities, Ambassador Lamberto Zannier back to the Permanent Council and thanks him for the presented report.

 Dear High Commissioner,

-Your most recent trip to Moscow makes us recall that with over 2 mln strong Ukrainian national minority in Russia, according to official statistics, there is not a single school there with the full curriculum of instruction in the Ukrainian language.
+The delegation of Ukraine reiterates its alarm over a negative trend in conditions for the national minorities in the Russian Federation and the lack of updates in the HCNM’s reports on respective contacts with the Russian authorities and visits to this country.
+With over 2 mln strong Ukrainian national minority in Russia, according to official statistics, there is not a single school there with the full curriculum of instruction in the Ukrainian language.
+Since the start of Russia’s armed aggression against Ukraine, we register the increased frequency of claims on a high level in Russia that “Russians and Ukrainians are one people”.
+These claims are false, but they entail deliberate practices of suppressing Ukrainian culture and identity, discrimination against Ukrainian NGOs and activists.
 Last year a single Library of Ukrainian Literature in Russia, which had functioned in Moscow, was liquidated.
-Over 70 Ukrainian citizens have been made political prisoners of the Russian regime on fabricated charges which delivered a chilling effect to the Ukrainian ethnic minority in Russia and its cultural manifestations.
+Over 60 Ukrainian citizens were made political prisoners of the Russian regime on fabricated charges which delivered a chilling effect to the Ukrainian ethnic minority in Russia and its cultural manifestations.